Table of Contents

 This method will return to you the matches of the regex in the string.

-If there is no matches with your regex, it will return null
+If there is no matches with your regex, it will return null.

-In general, if you want to simply know if a string matches a regex, you should use the test()
+In general, if you want to simply know if a string matches a regex, you should use the test() method because it is faster to execute.

-However, if you also want to get the matches of the regex, you should use the match()
+However, if you also want to get the matches of the regex, you should use the match() method.

 Conclusion